shakacode/shakapacker/docs/v6_upgrade.md

 1. Review the new default's changes to `webpacker.yml` and `config/webpack`.
 Consider each suggested change carefully, especially the change to have your `source_entry_path` be at the top level of your `source_path`.

-1. Make sure that you can run `bin/webpacker` without errors.
+1. Make sure that you can run `bin/webpack` without errors.

 1. Try running `RAILS_ENV=production bin/rails assets:precompile`.
 If all goes well, don't forget to clean the generated assets with `bin/rails assets:clobber`.

 1. Run `yarn add webpack-dev-server` if those are not already in your dev dependencies.
 Make sure you're using v4+.

-1. Update any scripts that called `/bin/webpack` or `bin/webpack-dev-server` to `/bin/webpacker` or `bin/webpacker-dev-server`

-1. In `bin/webpacker` and `bin/webpacker-dev-server`, The default NODE_ENV, if not set, will be the RAILS_ENV.
+1. In `bin/webpack` and `bin/webpack-dev-server`, The default NODE_ENV, if not set, will be the RAILS_ENV.
 Previously, NODE_ENV would default to development if not set.
 Thus, the old bin stubs would use the webpack config corresponding to `config/webpack/development.js`.
 After the change, if `RAILS_ENV` is `test`, then `NODE_ENV` is `test`.
 The final 6.0 release changes to using a single `webpack.config.js`.

 1. Now, follow the steps above to get to shakapacker v6 from webpacker v6.0.0.rc.6